guillermina-fernandez/guillermina-fernandez/README.md

 I'm a fast learner, self-trained, independent developer with a passion for problem-solving and making processes more efficient.
 I'm adaptable to new tasks and obligations and always eager to learn and grow.

-## What I'm Interested In 🔍

-My main goal is to become a skilled developer.
-I enjoy working with new technologies and tools, and I'm always looking for ways to improve my skills.

 ## What I've Been Working On 🌱

 I've developed various tools with Python and Django, implementing databases with MySQL and SQL, and streamlining various processes with Javascript.
 I'm currently working with DRF and React.